 Both Alpha models let you wirelessly share dog tracking between handhelds.
 The Alpha 200 introduced Dog Groups for organizing multiple dogs.

-The Alpha 300 takes this further by letting you share entire groups at once.
 Instead of transferring each dog individually (which can take 15-20 minutes with a large pack), you transfer the whole group in one step.

 Channel Scanning for Interference